trngt/welcome/README.md

 - [Chromatin and transcription dynamics under stress](https://github.com/HarteminkLab/cadmium-paper)

 ## Project samples
-I am a visual learner.
-So, for many of my projects, creating clear figures are important.
-Below are a few samples.
+For many of my projects, creating detailed, but clear figures are important.
+Here are a few samples.

 ### [Temporal deconvolution for cell cycle chromatin analysis](https://github.com/HarteminkLab/cell-cycle-deconv/)
 A framework for deconvolving the cell cycle chromatin.